 Note: This section may only be relevant to a limited number of firms in the financial sector (see Part I, paragraphs 5.2.10ff).
-It previously formed the 'Wire Transfers' guidance in Part II and has now been moved to Part III and extended to include cover payments.
-Part A refers to FATF SR VII and Part B to Cover Payments.
+Part A refers to FATF R16 and Part B to Cover Payments.

-PART A - FATF SRVII
+PART A - FATF R16